NackLAnk/Assignment-ADS-1/README.md

 2. Find the average value of an array.
 3. Determine if a number is prime or composite.
 4. Find the factorial of a number.
-5. Find the nth number in the Fibonacci sequence.
+5. Find the n-th number in the Fibonacci sequence.
 6. Raise a number to a certain power.
 7. Reverse an array.
 8. Determine if a string contains any letters.